Memory Blocks

 Because persona and human are two popular block labels, Letta autogenerates default descriptions for these blocks if you don’t provide them.
 If you provide a description for a memory block labelled persona or human, the default description will be overridden.

-For persona, the default is:
+For persona, a good default is:

 The persona block: Stores details about your current persona, guiding how you behave and respond.
 This helps you to maintain consistency and personality in your interactions.

-For human, the default is:
+For human, a good default is:

 The human block: Stores key details about the person you are conversing with, allowing for more personalized and friend-like conversation.